brknrsln/brknrsln--Ceng453-TermProject-GroupMerge-frontend/README.md

   @gmail.com already takes up 10 letters.
 NOTE: Do not forget to also increment the username field in the Game table.

 **DONE:**

+* Create a login page and handle user authentication via the API
+* Create a forgot password page
+* Create the main menu
+*